Column: American dignitaries shun the Olympics. And the sponsors? - ExBulletin

 Refusing to send an official United States delegation while American athletes compete in the Beijing Olympics is like dropping off dessert at a party you plan to protest by staying away.
 Your absence may be a sensation at first, but it will be pretty much ignored by the time people eat their pie.

 Of course, refusing to rub shoulders with the tyrants and assorted swells of the International Olympic Committee is the right thing to do.
 It’s already done, and for less.
-The Beijing regime enslaves Uyghur Muslims in Xinjiang province, crushing dissent in Hong Kong, threatening neighboring Taiwan, and was recently accused of killing tennis star Peng Shuai after making a sexual assault allegation against a close ally of President Xi Jinping.
+The Beijing regime enslaves Uyghur Muslims in Xinjiang province, crushing dissent in Hong Kong, threatening neighboring Taiwan and was recently accused of killing tennis star Peng Shuai after implicating a close ally of President Xi Jinping sexual assault.

 So while the diplomatic boycott of the Biden administration is half a step at best, it is also much further than any other organization except the Womens Tennis Association, which has gone to hold China accountable for its actions. serious and varied violations of human rights.
 It remains to be seen whether other stakeholders will follow their lead.